 Coffee Crunch Cake is the Queen’s absolute favorite birthday treat.
 Picking one up at Stickney’s restaurant in Palo Alto (sadly, now gone) was part of the drill for her big day each year.
-But now, Dad (not much of a baker), has finally made one from scratch to help us celebrate, although now far from California.
+This year, Dad (not much of a baker), is finally making one from scratch to help us celebrate, although now far from California.

 How It’s Done